 - Essay/Writing Sample: Topics are listed on the application form.
 The writing sample on the Common Application will be sufficient.

 - Official College Transcript(s): Submit transcripts from all institutions previously attended

-- Standardized Test Scores: optional for non-nursing majors; required for nursing applicants.
-If you are 23 years of age or older you are not required to submit SAT I or ACT scores but may be asked to take an alternative aptitude examination at the request of the Admissions Committee.
+- Standardized Test Scores are Optional for all Majors Including Nursing.
+If you are 23 years of age or older you are not required to submit SAT I or ACT scores, but you may be asked to take an alternative aptitude examination at the request of the Admissions Committee.